Tonejs/Tone.js/README.md

 There are many ways to contribute to Tone.js.
 Check out [this wiki](https://github.com/Tonejs/Tone.js/wiki/Contributing) if you're interested.

-If you have questions (or answers) that are not necessarily bugs/issues, please post them to the [forum](https://groups.google.com/forum/#!forum/tonejs).

 # References and Inspiration

 -   [Many of Chris Wilson's Repositories](https://github.com/cwilso)